Jansenism: The Spanish Netherlands—Leuven

 As noted by Jonathan Israel Jansenism initially had strong support in the Spanish Netherlands, where Jansen himself had been active, supported by such major figures of the church hierarchy as Jacobus Boon, archbishop of Mechelen and Antonie Triest, bishop of Ghent.
 Though the Church in the Spanish Netherlands eventually took up the persecution of Jansenism, with Jansenist clergy being replaced by their opponents and the monument to Jansen in the Cathedral of Ypres being symbolically demolished in 1656.
 Nevertheless the Spanish authorities were less zealous in this persecution than the French.

 Portrait of Cornelius Jansen (1585–1638).
 Jansen's alma mater, the (Old) University of Leuven, became a major centre of Jansenist theology.

 The (Old) University of Leuven, which published Augustinus, remained Augustinian in orientation since the time of Jansen.
 The popes were less demanding to the university, undoubtedly because they did not have a close political relationship with it as they did with Louis XIV in France.
 In 1677, a Baianist faction from the theological faculty submitted 116 propositions of moral laxity for censure to Pope Innocent XI.
 They were textually drawn from the letter of accusation of the professors of Leuven, and thus the Roman authorities suppressed dissertations dealing with the question of the true origin of the propositions, which was regarded as ambiguous.
 Innocent XI selected 65 propositions from the submission and "limited himself to condemning the deviations of moral doctrine", avoiding a revival of the controversy on grace.
 The 65 propositions were described as "at the very least scandalous and pernicious in practice", leading the Pope to censure them through a decree of the Inquisition in March 1679, yet "without naming the probabilism prevalent in Jesuit circles."
-The Holy Office previously censured 45 propositions of moral doctrine between two decrees dated to 24 September 1665, and 18 March 1666.
+The Inquistition previously censured 45 propositions of moral doctrine between two decrees dated to 24 September 1665, and 18 March 1666.
 According to Denzinger, the propositions submitted, by both the University of Leuven and the University of Paris, were "frequently taken out of context and sometimes expanded by elements that are not found in the original, so that most often one must speak of fictitious authors."

 Until the 1690s, it was possible to sign Formula of Pope Alexander VII without specifying one's interpretation of it regarding matters de jure and de facto.
 Twice the archbishop of Mechelen, Humbertus Guilielmus de Precipiano, tried to toughen the signing conditions, but he lost a lawsuit against the university.
 It was not until 1710 that the absolute and unqualified signing of the Formula was made compulsory.